 A negative shortwave cloud feedback associated with higher extratropical liquid water content in mixed-phase clouds is a common feature of global warming simulations, and multiple mechanisms have been hypothesized.
 A set of process-level experiments performed with an idealized global climate model show that the common picture of the liquid water path (LWP) feedback in mixed-phase clouds being controlled by the amount of ice susceptible to phase change is not robust.
 Dynamic condensate processes-rather than static phase partitioning-directly change with warming, with varied impacts on liquid and ice amounts.
 Here, three principal mechanisms are responsible for the LWP response, namely higher adiabatic cloud water content, weaker liquid-to-ice conversion through the Bergeron-Findeisen process, and faster melting of ice and snow to rain.
 Only melting is accompanied by a substantial loss of ice, while the adiabatic cloud water content increase gives rise to a net increase in ice water path (IWP) such that total cloud water also increases without an accompanying decrease in precipitation efficiency.
 Perturbed parameter experiments with a wide range of climatological LWP and IWP demonstrate a strong dependence of the LWP feedback on the climatological LWP and independence from the climatological IWP and supercooled liquid fraction.
 This idealized setup allows for a clean isolation of mechanisms and paints a more nuanced picture of the extratropical mixed-phase cloud water feedback than simple phase change.
-Generated using the official AMS $\ensuremath{\operatorname{LAT}E\!X}$ template v5.0

-1 Understanding the Extratropical Liquid Water Path Feedback in 2 Mixed-Phase Clouds with an Idealized Global Climate Model 3 Michelle E. Frazer 4 Program in Atmospheric and Oceanic Sciences, Princeton University, Princeton, New Jersey 5 Yi Ming 6 NOAA/Geophysical Fluid Dynamics Laboratory, Princeton, New Jersey
+Understanding the Extratropical Liquid Water Path Feedback in

+Mixed-Phase Clouds with an Idealized Global Climate Model

+Michelle E. Frazer

+- 4 Program in Atmospheric and Oceanic Sciences, Princeton University, Princeton, New Jersey; - Department of Geosciences, Pennsylvania State University, State College, Pennsylvania

+Yi Ming

+NOAA/Geophysical Fluid Dynamics Laboratory, Princeton, New Jersey

-\Corresponding author: Michelle E. Frazer, mefrazer@princeton.edu
+^{ }Corresponding author: Michelle E. Frazer, mef257@psu.edu